-15 subtle signs of the silent killer
+15 subtle signs of diabetes

 You may have diabetes and not know it.